cloudfoundry/auction/README.md

 ### In-Process Communication

 By default, the simulation runs with an "in-process" communication model.
-In this mode, the simulation spins up a number of in-process `AuctionReps` and `AuctionRunners`.
-The `AuctionReps` are provided a `simulationrepdelegate` that provides a minimal, simple, in-memory implementation of the `auctiontypes.AuctionRepDelegate` interface.
+In this mode, the simulation spins up a number of in-process `CellReps` and `AuctionRunners`.
+The `CellReps` are provided a `simulationrepdelegate` that provides a minimal, simple, in-memory implementation of the `auctiontypes.CellRepDelegate` interface.

-These in-process `AuctionRunners` "communicate" with the in-process `AuctionReps` via the `auctiontypes.RepPoolClient` provided by the `simulation/communication/inprocess` subpackage.
+These in-process `AuctionRunners` "communicate" with the in-process `CellReps` via the `auctiontypes.RepPoolClient` provided by the `simulation/communication/inprocess` subpackage.

 This in-process communication mode allows us to isolate the algorithmic details from the communication details.
 It allows us to iterate on the scoring math and scheduling details quickly and efficiently.